-The Learning Disabilities Matters website is primarily for parents and carers of children and young people who have been identified as having a learning disability, or who have concerns that their child or young person MIGHT have a learning disability.
+The Learning Disabilities Matters web app is primarily for parents and carers of children and young people who have been identified as having a learning disability, or who have concerns that their child or young person MIGHT have a learning disability.
 It offers advice and support on a wide range of subjects.

 The Single Point of Access (SPA) has been introduced as part of a local transformation of children and young people's services.
 The SPA for children and young people is a central point for referrals for those aged 0-18 years with concerns about mental health, learning disabilities and for Autism.